M31-Capital/Investment_Theses/english/Arweave(AR).md

 ## Token Utility

 * Encoding data into the system and rewarding miners.
-In order to write a transaction into a block, a user has to pay some AR as a transaction fee- majority of the fee is stored in a treasury and paid to miners over time.
+In order to write a transaction into a block, a user has to pay some AR as a transaction fee.
+The majority of this fee is stored in a treasury and paid out to miners over time.
 * Paying for permanent data storage.
-(Upfront costs) – more the requirement for data storage – more demand for AR.
+(Upfront costs) – Higher demand for data storage yields higher demand for AR.

 ## Revenue Drivers